lnbits/lnbits-extensions/README.md

     ]
 }
 ```
-For the <a href="https://github.com/lnbits/lnbits-extensions/blob/main/extensions.json">manfest.json</a> file in this repo use the `extension` formet:
+For the <a href="https://github.com/lnbits/lnbits-extensions/blob/main/extensions.json">manfest.json</a> file in this repo use the `extension` format:
 ```
          {
             "id": "copilot",